 Reduce Churn Through Improved Understanding

-There is an argument to be made that reducing churn is the most effective approach for growing companies.
+There is an argument to be made that reducing churn is the most effective approach to growth for early stage companies.

 Ultimately, it comes down to customer experience again.